Tasmanian Visiting Architects Program highlights sustainability, innovation and collaboration

 “The level at which the mills are innovating is not just in the product that they’re putting out the door, but how their whole cycle works.
 And that’s really quite astounding,” says Paul.

 “Everybody’s investigating getting the highest recovery out of every tree.
-The sophistication in the veneering processes, the different flooring products, from solid wood down, there’s a real focus on using every last millimeter.
+The sophistication in the veneering processes, the different flooring products, from solid wood down, there’s a real focus on using every last millimetre.
 Seeing that has been really informative.”

 Collaboration: an industry working together